Louisiana Tech vs. Kennesaw State odds, picks, predictions

-Louisiana Tech vs. Kennesaw State prediction, odds, line, time: 2025 college football Week 7 picks by model
+Louisiana Tech vs. Kennesaw State prediction, odds, line, time: 2025 college football Week 7 picks from model

 The SportsLine Projection Model has revealed its Louisiana Tech vs. Kennesaw State picks for Thursday night